lmmentel/awesome-python-chemistry/README.md

 * [nglview](https://github.com/arose/nglview) - A [Jupyter](https://jupyter.org/) widget to interactively view molecular structures and trajectories.
 * [PyMOL](https://pymol.org/) - A user-sponsored molecular visualization system on an open-source foundation, maintained and distributed by Schrödinger.
 * [pymoldyn](https://pgi-jcns.fz-juelich.de/portal/pages/pymoldyn-main.html) - A viewer for atomic clusters, crystalline and amorphous materials in a unit cell corresponding to one of the seven 3D Bravais lattices.
+* [sumo](http://sumo.readthedocs.io/en/latest/) - A toolkit for plotting and analysis of ab initio solid-state calculation data.

 ## Database Wrappers